jina-ai/jina/README.md

  **Data structure and communication protocols**
   - FastAPI communication relies on Pydantic and Jina relies on [DocArray](https://github.com/docarray/docarray) allowing Jina to support multiple protocols to expose its services.
+The support for gRPC protocol is specially useful for data intensive applications as for embedding services where the embeddings and tensors can be more efficiently serialized.

  **Advanced orchestration and scaling capabilities**
+  - Jina allows you to easily containerize and orchestrate your services and models, providing concurrency and scalability.
   - Jina lets you deploy applications formed from multiple microservices that can be containerized and scaled independently.
-  - Jina allows you to easily containerize and orchestrate your services, providing concurrency and scalability.

  **Journey to the cloud**
-  - Jina provides a smooth transition from local development (using [DocArray](https://github.com/docarray/docarray)) to local serving using (Jina's orchestration layer) to having production-ready services by using Kubernetes capacity to orchestrate the lifetime of containers.
+  - Jina provides a smooth transition from local development (using [DocArray](https://github.com/docarray/docarray)) to local serving using [Deployment](https://docs.jina.ai/concepts/orchestration/deployment/) and [Flow](https://docs.jina.ai/concepts/orchestration/flow/) to having production-ready services by using Kubernetes capacity to orchestrate the lifetime of containers.
   - By using [Jina AI Cloud](https://cloud.jina.ai) you have access to scalable and serverless deployments of your applications in one command.
 </details>